AkshayMutkule/GMapLocator/README.md

 #Steps to build project:
 1)Open downloaded project in Visual Studio
-2)Add references to GMap.NET.Core.dll and GMap.NET.WindowsForms.dll
+2)Add references to "GMap.NET.Core.dll" and "GMap.NET.WindowsForms.dll" if required.
-3)These dll are available in GMap.Net DLL folder.
+3)These dll's are available in "GMap.Net DLL" folder.
 4)Build your project and you are ready to rock.

 #Regarding Track File